 • Redesignated Attack Cargo Ship (AKA-10), 31 January 1943

-• During World War II USS Almaack served in both the European Theater where she participated in one campaign and subsequently served in five Asiatic-Pacific Theater:
+• During World War II USS Almaack served in both the Europe-Africa Middle East Theater, and the Asiatic-Pacific:

 Europe-Africa-Middle East Campaign